Did You Know?

 What We Can Do

 Hellbender populations have declined dramatically over the last few decades.
-The biggest threat to hellbenders is loss of habitat through siltation of the streams in which they live and water contamination.
-Silt smothers not only the hellbenders but their prey (crayfish, minnows and insects), entombs their eggs, and fills up the holes in which they live.
+The biggest threat to hellbenders is the loss of habitat through siltation of the streams in which they live and water contamination.
+Silt smothers not only the hellbenders but their prey (crayfish, minnows, and insects), entombs their eggs, and fills up the holes in which they live.

 Since they breathe through their skin, any toxins in the water from chemical/pesticide runoff or untreated sewage can be deadly.
-When you move stones in a stream, to stack rocks for example, you may be destroying the hellbender’s house.
+When you move stones in a stream, to stack rocks, for example, you may be destroying the hellbender’s house.
 Wreck their house and you may be killing the hellbender since they can live up to 30 years and often under the same rock for years.
 Releasing a hellbender if hooked while fishing will also help protect them.

 Learn More about Hellbenders